gislab-npo/gislab-doc/practice/config.rst

 Fourth number of server's IP address will always be ``5``.
 In our case client's IP address terminates with ``50``.
-For left case of :num:`#config-virtual` these addresses would look like ``192.168.50.5`` and ``192.168.50.50``, for right case ``192.168.30.5`` and ``192.168.30.50``
+For left case of :numref:`config-virtual` these addresses would look like ``192.168.50.5`` and ``192.168.50.50``, for right case ``192.168.30.5`` and ``192.168.30.50``